As sales managers, we feel like we’re ready to deal with anything at all.

 They also bring a history of experience in their past roles unique to just them.
 Asking for input from each member of your team is likely to bring up ideas you'd otherwise never have thought of.

-One report after another keeps showing the impact of employee engagement on the business: engaged and recognized employees work harder, and their companies report high performance and ROI compared to those with lower employee engagement.
+Engaged and recognized employees often work harder and their companies report high performance and ROI compared to those with lower employee engagement.

 What to Do While the Crisis is Unfolding: